-The Great Mosque of Djenné located in the city of Djenné, Mali, on the flood plain of the Bani River dates from 1907.
+The Great Mosque of Djenné, located in Djenné, Mali, on the flood plain of the Bani River, dates from 1907.
 The building is considered to be one of the greatest achievements of the Sudano-Sahelian architectural style.
-The first mosque on the site was built around the 13th century as the centre of the community of Djenné, it is one of the most famous landmarks in Africa.
+The first mosque on the site was built around the 13th century as the center of the community of Djenné; it is one of the most famous landmarks in Africa.

 - Typology : Religious Projects / Mosque

 The replastering, or remodeling, has preserved the structure but also, over time, subtly altered it, rounding and softening its contours, giving it a molten, biomorphic look.